100 Notable alumni of

 -

-Marshall William Faulk is an American former professional football running back who played in the National Football League (NFL) for 12 seasons and current running backs coach at the University of Colorado.
-He is widely regarded as one of the greatest running backs of all time.
+Marshall William Faulk is an American football coach and former professional running back who is the head coach for the Southern Jaguars.
+Faulk previously played in the National Football League (NFL) for 12 seasons, most notably with the St. Louis Rams.
+He is regarded as one of the greatest running backs of all time.

 -